LeonMilosevic/calculator/README.md

 ### How to use it with Google Colab?

+Fetch the module:
 pip install git+https://github.com/LeonMilosevic/calculator

+Install Pytest with:
-Install Pytest with !pip install pytest ipython_pytest,
+!pip install pytest ipython_pytest,

-Import Calculator from calculator_package
+Import package:
+from calculator_package.calculator import Calculator

+Create class:
 calculate = Calculator(10)

 ### Use features